ember-learn/cli-guides/guides/writing-addons/intro-tutorial.md

 ### Providing public API methods in the addon

 After we've created our addon file structure with `ember addon <addon-name>`, we can write some functions that will be available for an app to use.
 Such functions are commonly referred to as "public API."
-If the behavior of public API changes, it's convention in the Ember community to follow semver and change the major version of the addon.
-[Semver](https://semver.org/) is a cross-program-language versioning scheme that helps other developers or coworkers know which versions of a library will require them to refactor their apps.
+If the behavior of public API changes, it's convention in the Ember community to follow SemVer and change the major version of the addon.
+[SemVer](https://semver.org/) is a cross-program-language versioning scheme that helps other developers or coworkers know which versions of a library will require them to refactor their apps.

 All npm packages have an entry point.
 By default, the entry point is named `{addonName}/index.js`, at the top level inside the addon.
 The files exported from `addon/index.js` will be available to developers using the addon in their apps.